felixduvallet/ri-thesis-template/README.md

 TODO
  - add a single citation/reference to remove the bib error
- - put back to the future dates for coolness
  - Add default algorithm to document
  - (maybe) add example of tikz graph.